cammoore/campus-cravings/checklists/js-checklist.md

 Can you use arrow functions?
 Note that arrow functions are normally better, except in Mocha tests.

-### JS-06: Avoid lodash map, filter, etc.
+### JS-06: Avoid lodash or underscore map, filter, etc.

-ES6 includes many of the lodash functions.
-Use the built-in function rather than the lodash version when possible.
+ES6 includes many of the lodash or underscore functions.
+Use the built-in function rather than the lodash or underscore version when possible.

 ### JS-07: Avoid console.logs